wesmoncrief/Ray-Tracer/README.txt

 how would we know to trace the ray back to the light source rather than back to the eyeport? should a given ray that reflects off a diffuse surface turn into many rays, as suggested by slide 10 in lecture15?

+This is answered by local illumination.
+Every point on every object's local illumination is calculated before the rays are even traced.
+Illumination rays are different from reflection rays.
+Reflection rays are calculated via the angle.